Magical Circle Guru Guru: Reboot series

 A third series was announced in January 2017 and adapts the manga from the first chapter.
-It was animated by Production I.G and aired from July 11 to December 19, 2017 consisting 24 episodes.
+It was animated by Production I.G and aired from July 11 to December 19, 2017, consisting of 24 episodes.
 Hiroshi Ikehata directed the anime, with Hisaaki Okui handled the series composition and Naoyuki Asano designed the characters.
 ORESAMA performed the first opening theme "Trip Trip Trip" and TECHNOBOYS PULCRAFT GREEN-FUND is composing the music and performed the ending theme "Round & Round & Round" alongside Bonjour Suzuki.
 ORESAMA also performed the second opening theme "Ryuusei Dance Floor".
 TECHNOBOYS PULCRAFT GREEN-FUND also performed the second ending theme "Magical Circle" alongside Shoko Nakagawa.